caip-csa-grcymt-team/car-part-defect-ML-classifier/SETUP_AND_TRAINING_GUIDE.md

 1. Regenerate or extend the dataset if you need more coverage.
 2. Retrain and compare against the current ~84% baseline.
-3. Deploy the batch endpoint and share it with your team.
+3. Deploy the batch endpoint.
 4. Score new images and review the per-class results.